modoboa/modoboa/doc/contributing/getting_started.rst

   $ source <path>/bin/activate
   $ git clone https://github.com/modoboa/modoboa.git
   $ cd modoboa
-  $ python setup.py develop
+  $ pip install -e .
   $ pip install -r dev-requirements.txt

-The ``develop`` command creates a symbolic link to your local copy so any modification you make will be automatically available in your environment, no need to copy them.
+This will create a symbolic link to your local copy so any modification you make will be automatically available in your environment, no need to copy them.